Videos, Social and App Store Images // IMVU

 Black community on IMVU

-I worked with some of the members of this community to assemble the resources on the brand’s Black Lives Matter page and commissioned artwork and wrote its Juneteenth page.
+I worked with some of the community members to assemble the resources on the brand’s Black Lives Matter page and commissioned artwork and wrote its Juneteenth page.
 I also co-led the partnership with the NAACP for our Vote Campaign (more on that on the IMVU Cause Marketing page)

 IMVU Creator program

-I wrote the script and storyboard and worked with a seven creators to make the creator avatars.
-This creator involvement and showcasing of creator stylistic diversity was important to me, as was including a credits sequence (start at 2:54), which I shot and edited myself.
+I wrote the script and storyboard and worked with seven Creators to make the creator avatars.
+This creator involvement and showcasing of creator stylistic diversity was essential to me, as was including a credits sequence (start at 2:54), which I shot and edited myself.
 I also sourced and worked closely with the voice talent to get the tone just right.

 Showcasing Dynamic Lighting

-While the ‘shiny’ clothes and 3D objects made with this new tool were spectacular, there was very low awareness of the tool and the items were nearly impossible to find in the catalog.
-I worked with the Creator community lead to make a contest, and shot a number of product demo social posts to bring awareness to the feature and contest entries.
+While the ‘shiny’ clothes and 3D objects made with this new tool were spectacular, there was very low awareness of the tool, and the items were nearly impossible to find in the catalog.
+I worked with the Creator community lead to throw a contest, and shot a number of product demo social posts to bring awareness to the feature and contest entries.

 IMVU PRODUCERS & VCOIN

 Creators of virtual goods on IMVU is its own economy, paying out not just in-game products but real money to hundreds of thousands of users.
-But there are other users who perform services: throwing parties, making image edits, officiating virtual weddings, making custom items and so forth.
+But other users perform services: throwing parties, making image edits, officiating virtual weddings, making custom items, and so forth.

-As IMVU prepared to roll out VCOIN, its own, SEC-approved crypotcurrency, it wanted to bring attention to all sorts of IMVU service providers that might be able to make real money using it.
+As IMVU prepared to roll out VCOIN, its own SEC-approved cryptocurrency, it wanted to bring attention to all sorts of IMVU service providers that might be able to make real money using it.
 One designer and I worked in tandem to make the suite of Producer images for the Vcoin website, and the cast we made for them we reprised in the corresponding video.

 2020 on IMVU

-Between the pandemic that made everyone’s 2020 different and the resulting uptick in the app’s use and users, to IMVU’s stepping into the Cause Marketing / Giving campaign space (a charge I pitched and co-led with the other Marketing Director — see Cause Marketing project page for more on these campaigns), 2020 was quite a year for IMVU.
-This year-end video aimed at heartstrings, and to celebrate the good we saw on the platform.
+The pandemic that made everyone’s 2020 challenging.
+From the resulting uptick in IMVU’s use and users, to our stepping into the Cause Marketing / Giving campaign space—a charge I pitched and co-led with the other Marketing Director, see Cause Marketing project page for more on these campaigns—it was quite a big year for IMVU.
+This year-end video aimed at pulling heartstrings and celebrating the good we saw on the platform.